forfudan/MojoMiji/src/miji/advanced/ownership.md

 ::: warning non-transferable values

+We have covered this in Chapter [Copy and move](../basic/copy.md), but let's rewind a bit here.

 Some types of values are not transferable, which means they can only be copied.
 For example, the built-in types like `Int`, `Float`, `Bool`, that are small struct and allocated on the stack, are not transferable.
 If you try to use `^` on these types, e.g., `var b = a^`, the Mojo compiler will give you a warning as is in the following example:

 ```mojo